cocos2d/cocos2d-x/docs/RELEASING_RULES.md

 ### Deprecated APIs

-- APIs introduced in a Major version MUST NOT be deprecated in the same Major version. eg: An API introduce in v3.1 MUST NOT be deprecated the following v3.x releases.
+- Only Major versions (eg: 4.0, 5.0) can introduce deprecated APIs.
+Deprecated APIs cannot be introduced in Point releases (eg: 3.5, 4.2).
-- Deprecated APIs can be removed only after being deprecated for more than one complete Major cycle. eg: An API deprecated in v2.2 can only be removed in v4.0, but not before.
+- Only Major versions can remove deprecated APIs.
+They cannot be removed in Point versions.
-- Deprecated APIs MUST give a compile-time warning.
-And MUST tell the user which is the new API that superceeds it.
+- A deprecated API must live at least for the whole cycle of a Major version.
+Eg: if an API was deprecated in 4.0, it can be removed in 5.0, but not before.
+It can be removed in 6.0 or future Major releases, but it cannot be removed in Point releases, like 5.1.

 ### Performance tests